Know What is the Procedure to Open a Demat Account

 A Demat or Dematerialised account is an account used to provide an electronic facility for holding shares and securities.
-Such an account has all investment, including government securities, shares, ETFs, mutual funds and bonds, in electronic form for ease of use.
-In India, the Demat account facility provided by depositories such as NSDL (National Securities Depository Ltd) and CDSL (Central Depository Services India Ltd).
+Such an account has all investments, including government securities, shares, ETFs, mutual funds, and bonds, in electronic form for ease of use.
+In India, the Demat account facility is provided by depositories such as NSDL (National Securities Depository Ltd) and CDSL (Central Depository Services India Ltd).
 These Demat services facilitated by depository participants, intermediaries or stockbrokers, charge based on the volume in the account and the type of subscription.

 An account with NSDL and CDSL is identified from their different formats.
 For CDSL, the Demat account is a 16-digit unique number issued when opening the account.
 For NSDL, the Demat account has an alpha-numeric formation that contains ‘IN’ followed by the 14-digit unique account number.

-The procedure for opening a Demat account comprises of the following steps:
+The Procedure for opening a Demat account comprises of the following steps:

 Choosing a Depositary Partner (DP)